PaulBlanche/frugal/docs/data/introduction.md

 - You write the code doing form validation and submission once.
 You use it both in an _island_ (client-side), and in response to a `POST` (server-side).
 - Recent browser receive the _islands_ bundle and are able to execute it, so you can do client-side form validation and submission.
 - Older browser unable to execute the bundle fallback on native form submission.
-Frugal executes server-side the form validation and submission.
+On the server side, Frugal executes the form validation and submission.

 ## Incremental build